cdmandrews/cdmandrews.github.io/5362/weekly/week-07-notes.md

 ## Agenda
 1. Compose ourselves
 4. Discuss the [Digital project](5362/project-3)
-5. Part II of Update Culture: Timing, Attention, Management
+5. Part II of *Update Culture*: Timing, Attention, Management

 *Assigned readings can always be found on Blackboard.
 Addional resources should be there, and if not are accessible through our Library)*